HelmerDenDekker/HelmerDenDekker.github.io/docs/howto/c4model.md

 - C3 level: Component diagrams.
 It shows the interrelated components in a container;
 - C4 level: Code diagrams;

 The C2 level has nothing to do with Docker containers.
-It is just a term coined by simon Brown to describe something holding components, but not being the system.
+It is just a t erm coined by simon Brown to describe something holding components, but not being the system.
 With a C, because otherwise it won't The C4 level is highly debated, for its usefulness and for its zoom-level.
 You can generate code diagrams from your IDE.
 Simon says: I do not recommend level 4.